Cyber Monday 2019: The best TV deals you can get now

 If you've been waiting for a good deal on this terrific TV -- we gave this exact model an Editors' Choice Award for its image quality, affordable price and best-in-class Roku TV smarts -- it's here.
 And you can get it at that price from several places, such as Walmart and Best Buy.
 Amazon has currently sold out at that price.
 Read our TCL 6-Series 2019 review.

-The Costco sale on this TV is live and runs through Dec.
-2, aka Cyber Monday.
-Check out Costco's other Black Friday and Cyber Monday deals.
-Read our Vizio P-Series Quantum X PX65-G1 review.

 This 32-inch HD Smart LED TV from Insignia (model NS-32DF310NA19) has Amazon Fire TV capability built in, which will let you access Disney Plus, Netflix, YouTube, Prime Video, Hulu, HBO, Showtime, Starz and more.
-You can also add the code FTVE19 to get a free Echo Dot with the TV.
+You can also get a free Echo Dot with the TV when you add both to your cart and use promo code FTVE19.

 The Roku smart TV operating system is CNET's favorite and a 70-inch TV is about as big as Roku comes.
 We haven't reviewed it and we don't expect it to have stellar picture quality.
 But it's a friggin' 70-inch 4K Roku TV for $530.

-Here's a good one we actually did review.
 The M-Series Quantum delivers excellent picture quality, with deep black levels, accurate color and great 4K HDR performance.
 And its smart system is phone-friendly, with Google Cast and Apple AirPlay control.
+We didn't love it as much as the TCL 6-Series above, but it's still a superb value, especially if you want AirPlay.
 Read our Vizio M-Series Quantum (M558-G1) review.

 Those looking for a bigger screen can find the 65-inch version of the Vizio M8-Series Quantum for a solid price as well.
 Normally $800, Best Buy and other retailers are offering it now for $650.
 Read our Vizio M-Series Quantum M8 series (2019) review.